 - The state is mostly hilly with “Mount Saramati” as the highest peak of Naga hills with a height of 3840 m.
 This mountain peak is shared with Myanmar and the mountain range forms a natural barrier to Myanmar.

-- Nagaland is also referred as “Falcon capital of the world”.
+- Nagaland is also referred to as “Falcon capital of the world”.

 Mithun (a semi domesticated bull) found only in north eastern states is the state animal.

-- Jhume(Shifting) cultivation is generally practiced in the state.
+- Jhume(Shifting) cultivation is generally practised in the state.